vipul-8840/Striver_SDE_Sheet/README.md

 - `ReversePairs.cpp`: Contains the implementation of the `reversePairs` function which counts the number of reverse pairs in an array.
 - `Pow.cpp`: Contains the implementation of the `myPow` function which calculates the power of a number.
 - `Maj_El.cpp`: Contains the implementation of the `majorityElement` function which finds all elements that appear more than n/3 times in an array.
+- `UniquePaths.cpp`: Contains the implementation of the `uniquePaths` function which calculates the number of unique paths in a grid.
+- `TwoSum.cpp`: Contains the implementation of the `twoSum` function which finds two numbers in an array that add up to a target value.
 - `db.json`: Contains mock data for the API.

 ## Compilation and Execution